{

 Stained Glass Selection - Hand-Rolled Glass

-Stained glass is available in various textures, thicknesses, and levels of transparency.
-For our Mission Style lighting fixtures, we exclusively use Wissmach stained glass, renowned for its hand-rolled craftsmanship.
+Stained glass comes in a wide range of textures, thicknesses, and transparencies.
+For our Mission-style lighting, we exclusively use Wissmach stained glass, celebrated for its hand-rolled, artisan quality.

 Staining Process – Mission Craftsman Style

-In the early 1990s, we launched a Mission Style furniture line, where we perfected a distinctive staining process that enhances the wood's natural grain and brings out its richest color definition.
+In the early 1990s, we introduced a line of Mission-style furniture and developed a signature staining process that highlights the wood’s natural grain and deepens its richest tones.

 Step 1: Sanding the Surface Thoroughly

-First, sand the wood with 80 grit sandpaper.
-Then, wet the board with a damp cloth and let it dry for 30 minutes.
-Next, sand the board with 100 Grit sandpaper.
-After, wet the board again with a damp cloth and let it dry for 30 minutes.
-The final sanding should be with 180 grit sandpaper.
+Begin by sanding the wood with 80-grit sandpaper.
+Wipe the surface with a damp cloth and allow it to dry for 30 minutes.
+Follow with a second sanding using 100-grit sandpaper.
+Once again, dampen the board and let it dry for another 30 minutes.
+Finish with a final sanding using 180-grit sandpaper.

 Step 2: Applying the Water Stain

-The water stain should dry for 12 to 24 hours before going to the next step, which is applying the oil stain.
+Allow the water stain to dry for 12 to 24 hours before moving on to the next step: applying the oil stain.

 Step 3: Applying the Oil Stain

-When we apply the oil stain, we wipe it on and off quickly.
-Do not allow the oil stain to sit too long on the wood, because the water stain has already discolored the piece lightly.
-After, let the oil stain dry for 12 to 24 hours.
+When applying the oil stain, we wipe it on and off promptly—avoiding extended contact with the surface, since the water stain has already added a base layer of color.
+Allow the oil stain to dry thoroughly for 12 to 24 hours before proceeding.

 Step 4: Applying the Finishing Coat

-We apply a final coat with a Gel Top Coat Sealer from General Finishes.
+For the final finish, we use a Gel Top Coat Sealer from General Finishes.

-With a cloth, wipe a thin layer on and off.
-Then let it dry for 12 to 24 hours.
+Using a cloth, apply a thin layer and wipe off any excess.
+Allow it to dry for 12 to 24 hours.

-Repeat two more times for a total of 3 finished coats.
+Repeat this process two more times for a total of three smooth, protective coats.

-1. Sand with 80 grit sandpaper, wet with a damp cloth and let it dry.
+1. Sand with 80-grit sandpaper, wipe with a damp cloth, and let dry.

-2. Sand with 100 grit sandpaper, wet with a damp cloth and let it dry.
+2. Sand with 100-grit sandpaper, wipe with a damp cloth, and let dry.

-4. Wipe water stain on and off quickly; allow it to dry 12+ hours
+4. Quickly wipe water stain on and off; let dry for 12+ hours.

-5. Wipe oil stain on and off; allow it to dry 12+ hours.
+5. Quickly wipe oil stain on and off; let dry for 12+ hours.

-7. Apply 2nd finish coat; wipe on and off, and let it dry for 12-24 hours.
+7. Apply second finish coat; wipe on and off, then dry 12–24 hours.

 Stained Glass Process – Mission Style

-For our Mission-style Craftsman lighting, we’ve chosen the copper foil method, as we believe it gives a more handcrafted, artistic look.
+For our Mission-style Craftsman lighting, we use the copper foil method because it delivers a more handcrafted, artistic appearance.

-We’ve summarized our stained glass foiling process in three steps down below.
+Below, you’ll find a summary of our stained glass foiling process in three simple steps.

 Glass Cutting